 Advertising costs - The Bank expenses advertising costs as they are incurred.
-Total advertising expenses were \$11 and \$18 in 2016 and 2015, respectively.
+Total advertising expenses were \$14 and \$11 in 2017 and 2016, respectively.

 Comprehensive income - Accounting principles generally require that recognized revenue, expenses, gains, and losses be included in net income.
 Certain changes in assets and liabilities, such as unrealized gains and losses on available-for-sale investments, are reported as a separate component of the equity section of the balance sheets.
-Reclassification adjustments during December 31, 2016 and 2015, are included within the statements of comprehensive income.
+Reclassification adjustments during December 31, 2017 and 2016, are included within the statements of comprehensive (loss) income.